The Bible Says "Do Not Worry about Tomorrow" - How Do We Do It?

 This is the character of Christ.
 Even though He asks you to trust Him when life doesn’t make sense, Jesus feels your pain and grieves with you, even though He knows the good that will one day come from your trial.
 You can cast your worries at Jesus’ feet and know that He is praying for you; He is an ever-present help in your time of need.
 And you can rest in God’s promise that, in His timing, all things work together for good to those who love Him and are called according to His purpose (Romans 8:28).

-Rhonda Stoppe is dedicated to help women LIVE LIFE WITH NO REGRETS.
+Rhonda Stoppe is dedicated to helping women LIVE LIFE WITH NO REGRETS.

 - Break free from regrets that hold them back